Pazhani003/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization.md

 ---
 title: Roles in an organization
-intro: Organization owners can assign roles to individuals and teams giving them different sets of permissions in the organization.
+intro: Organization owner can assign roles to individuals and teams giving them different sets of permissions in the organization.
 redirect_from:
   - /articles/permission-levels-for-an-organization-early-access-program
   - /articles/permission-levels-for-an-organization